Options for Boys after Learn to Skate:

 - Boys can also continue into Competitive Figure Skating programs at the discretion of their Coach and the Skating Director.
 In this program, they can progress through age and skill specific competitive levels and work towards competing regionally and beyond.

 - The Ice Dance program is under the direction of Coach Mark Bradshaw.
 With its origins in ballroom, this is a program which focuses on set dance patterns leading up to the creativity of free dance, and focuses heavily on the quality of the footwork, and fluid movement on the ice with a female ice dance partner.
-Ice dance can be a stand-alone discipline, but can also greatly enhance the performance and skills set of a competitive figure skater.
-Teams such as Tessa Virtue and Scott Moir have brought this discipline to the forefront.
+Although ice dance can be a stand-alone discipline, it can also greatly enhance the performance and skills set of a competitive figure skater.
+We do require those who are registered in our ice dance programs to also be registered in a minimum of 2 other STARSkate sessions.
+Ice dance teams such as Tessa Virtue and Scott Moir have brought this discipline to the forefront.

 - Finally, for the boys who prefer to be a part of a larger team, Oakville EDGE Synchronized Skating is available to all boys and focuses on maintaining precise formations and timing through choreographed pieces.
 While it is true that mostly girls and ladies compete in synchro, men are always encouraged and bring an extra dimension to a team.

 Program fees are based on the length of the session, how many weeks the session runs, and whether or not any coaching is included on the session.